Research Based Business Ventures

 If applicable, an invoice will be mailed at the beginning of the course.

-Please note: For this course, it is not possible to register via USIS.
-Please fill in the registration form for the RBB Foundation courses
+*Please note: For this course, it is not possible to register via USIS, instead fill in the registration form

 Course issues & concepts